felix91gr/awesome-system-swift/README.md

 #### Developer Tools
 * [Archery](https://github.com/vknabel/Archery): A Swift framework and command-line tool to manage your projects' metadata.
 Runs on Darwin and Linux.
-* [Beak](https://github.com/yonaskolb/Beak): A Swift framework and command-line tool to execute functions declared within Swift scripts.
 * [langserver-swift](https://github.com/RLovelett/langserver-swift): A Swift implementation of the open Language Server Protocol.
-Linux port on the making.
+Linux port on the [making](https://github.com/RLovelett/langserver-swift/pull/36).
 * [Marathon](https://github.com/JohnSundell/Marathon): A command-line tool to run and manage Swift scripts.
+Runs on Darwin and Linux.
 * [Mint](https://github.com/yonaskolb/Mint): A Swift framework and command-line tool to run and install Swift Package Manager command-line tools.
 Runs on Darwin and Linux.
 * [SourceKitten](https://github.com/jpsim/SourceKitten): a Swift framework and command-line tool for interacting with SourceKit.
 Runs in Darwin and Linux ✨
 * [SourceKittenDaemon](https://github.com/terhechte/SourceKittenDaemon): Swift auto-completions for any text editor.
 Linux port in progress.
 * [Sourcery](https://github.com/krzysztofzablocki/Sourcery): a command-line tool for metaprogramming for Swift.
-* [SwiftFormat](https://github.com/nicklockwood/SwiftFormat): a command-line tool to format your Swift code.
+Runs on Darwin.
+Linux support is [planned](https://github.com/krzysztofzablocki/Sourcery/milestone/2).
 * [SwiftLint](https://github.com/realm/SwiftLint): a command-line tool to lint your Swift code.
+Runs on Darwin and Linux.

 ### Libraries